Chest Pass In Basketball

+A chest pass is best used when you require a lot of power and have an opening between yourself and another teammate.
 Passing from the chest typically generates more power because a player must use two hands when passing and step into the pass with their legs.
 The chest pass is the most frequently used and direct pass in the sport of basketball.
-Another similar fundamental pass in basketball is called the bounce pass.

-When utilizing the chest pass, remember to be aware of the defenders on the court, and not make a chest pass if there is an opponent in between you and your teammate.
+When utilizing the chest pass, remember to be aware of the defenders on the court and not make a chest pass if there is an opponent between you and your teammate.

 Follow these steps to correctly perform a chest pass:

 - Using both hands, hold the ball at chest level.

 - Step forward while forcefully extending your arms and wrists directly toward the teammate that is your target.

 - Finish the motion with your arms out at chest level.

 - Release the ball when your arms are fully extended.

 What is a chest pass?